7 Best Homeowners Insurance Companies in New York of 2023

 HO-5 Comprehensive Homeowners Insurance

-As the name suggests an HO-5 policy is going to give you the best coverage for your home and is considered the gold standard of homeowner insurance policies.
+An HO-5 policy is going to give you the best coverage for your home and is considered the gold standard of homeowners insurance policies.

 Be prepared to pay a higher premium for this type of coverage.

-If you have a high-value property and possessions this is the policy you should be looking at.
+If you have a high-value property and possessions this is the policy you should be looking at, although it is possible to supplement standard insurance with riders and scheduled items for higher-value properties.

 One of the big differences between an HO-3 and an HO-5 is that while there are restrictions on the situations you can file a claim for damage to your possessions, there's not as many restrictions for this in an HO-5 and generally claims can be made on an open perils basis.

 HO-5 policies cover all the above and more.
-In fact, because your property, possessions, and liability are all coverde on an open perils basis, it's more about what the exclusions are.
+In fact, because your property, possessions, and liability are all covered on an open perils basis, it's more about what the exclusions are.

 Because you can more easily file a claim in most circumstances, here are common points of exclusions in HO-5's: